zirkoni/zmenu/README.md

     - Esc to exit
     - You can also type a number to jump to index
         - Enter and escape keys work for accept/exit here as well
+    - S-key to search a string, F3 to repeat the search